netanoir/da4a/_includes/actions/encampments/mauna-kea/mauna-kea.md

 After being cited and released, the elders returned to their seats in the road.

 “This is all we have left, so we aren’t going to move,” veteran activist Walter Ritte, one of the elders arrested, told *Vox*.
 “They’re going to have to keep arresting us — and we’ll keep coming right back.
-The mountain represents us, all Hawaiians, so we’re not going to let them take our mountain. … We aren’t going to leave her.”
+The mountain represents us, all Hawaiians, so we’re not going to let them take our mountain.
+We aren’t going to leave her.”

 In the following days, some 2,000 people joined the first wave of protesters.
 The encampment, which held prayer ceremonies three times a day and included a medic tent and kitchen, gained international attention.

 ![Protect Mauna Kea graphic by Dignidad Rebelde.](/da4a/assets/images/actions/encampments/mauna-kea/dignidad-rebelde.jpg)
 > Protect Mauna Kea graphic.
 Image via [Dignidad Rebelde/Flickr](https://www.flickr.com/photos/dignidadrebelde/).

 Opposition to the new Thirty Meter Telescope (TMT) and other telescopes on Mauna Kea had been mounting for decades.
-It also halted access to thirteen already existing telescopes.

 The occupation of the road prevented construction crews from building the new telescope.
 They also halted access to thirteen already existing telescopes.
 The shutdown was the longest interruption to scientific activity on Mauna Kea in the five-decade history of astronomy on the mountain, reported [*Nature*](https://www.nature.com/articles/d41586-019-02354-5)*.* As such, the protests brought issues of land rights and sovereignty into the consideration of a new audience: international astronomers.